Former USF Receiver Marquez Valdes-Scantling Finds A New NFL Home

-Valdes-Scantling, 30, signed a one-year $4 million contract with Seattle in March.
+Valdes-Scantling, 30, had signed a one-year $4 million contract with Seattle in March.
 It included $3 million in guaranteed money.

 He entered the NFL in 2018 after his career at USF.
 In his time in the league, Valdes-Scantling played with quarterbacks Aaron Rodgers at Green Bay, Patrick Mahomes at Kansas City, and Josh Allen at Buffalo before ending last season with the New Orleans Saints.